bluelovers/ws-iconv/readme.md

 I simply perform the regex `\.([a-z0-9]+)(?=\?|$)` to grab the file extension and then pull the mimetype from the mimemap.json file.
 Since it treats this object as a hash map it should do this very quickly.
 Full list shown below.
 Pull requests accepted of course.

-No like that other MIME detection library, which iterates through an array of arrays...
+Not like that other MIME detection library, which iterates through an array of arrays...

 ```json
 {